Value For Money = 10

 - Some optional paid extras such as photos & hosted viewings

 - Claim to have sold over £5.02bn of property (January, 2023)

 - You have full control over how your property is sold

 So far, so good in our Strike estate agent review then.
-Despite the fact they offer their core service for free, it doesn’t appear to be a lesser service.
-That’s a good few boxes ticked already but let’s delve into a few more of the details.
+Despite the fact they offer their core service for free, it still appears to be pretty comprehensive.

 Is Strike The Best Agent For You?

 Take our short 5 question quiz to find out which online estate agent is right for you:

 How Does Strike Compare to Other Estate Agents?